linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/08 Portfolio Balance Model.md

 8.1 Introduction

-8.2 Te concept of a risk premium
+8.2 The concept of a risk premium
-8.3 Di$erent types of risk
+8.3 Different types of risk
 8.4 A portfolio balance model
 8.5 Derivation of the asset demand functions

 8.6 Equilibrium of the model
-8.7 Te e$ects of an FXO
+8.7 The effects of an FXO

-8.8 Te e$ects of an OMO
+8.8 The effects of an OMO

-8.9 Te e$ects of an SFXO
+8.9 The effects of an SFXO

 8.10 A comparison of an FXO, OMO and SFXO
-8.11 Te dynamics of the model
+8.11 The dynamics of the model
-8.12 Te e$ects of a change in risk perceptions
+8.12 The effects of a change in risk perceptions
-8.13 Money versus bond-!nanced !scal expansion
+8.13 Money versus bond-financed fiscal expansion
-8.14 Te risk premium, imperfect and perfect substitutability 8.15 Conclusions
+8.14 The risk premium, imperfect and perfect substitutability 8.15 Conclusions

 8.1 INTRODUCTION

-Te monetary models of exchange rate determination make the crucial assumption that domestic and foreign

-bonds are perfect substitutes.
-Tis implies that the expected yields on domestic and foreign bonds are equalized.
+The monetary models of exchange rate determination make the crucial assumption that domestic and foreign bonds are perfect substitutes.
+This implies that the expected yields on domestic and foreign bonds are equalized.

 In e$ect, apart from their currency of denomination, domestic and foreign bonds are regarded by international